CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 - [_Slack_](https://slack.com), for chatting with your cohort.
 - [_GitHub_](https://github.com), for modules and scripts.
 - _Moodle_, for accessing course materials.
 You will soon receive a separate email with a link, username, and password to gain access.
-- _StackOverflow_, for Q&A. Access our private Premium community here.
 - _Textit_ to improve your Premium experience.
 Since you are part of the beta cohort, your insights on topics, content, course modules and overall experience will be highly valuable!

 ## Logistics